alimiracle/rust-digits/README.md

 # rust_digits
-a rust Library contains functions for dealing with numbers without converting them to string
+this is rust Library contains functions for dealing with numbers without converting them to string

 ## functions:
 ``` rust